 Peaky Blinders (2013-present)

-Why it's for Game of Thrones fans: Seth Rogen and Breaking Bad writer Sam Catlin teamed up for an adaptation of the hard-R '90s classic by comic legends Garth Ennis and Steve Dillon, and the result is a madcap, supernatural mystery and one of the goriest hour-longs we've ever seen.
-The premiere introduced us to kick-ass man of the cloth Jesse Custer, his even deadlier ex-girlfriend Ruth, and Cassidy, an Irish vampire who loves to drink and pick fights.
-Based on our conversation with Catlin, all three are on a road to revelations -- about God, about hell, and about everything in between.
-Where to watch it: Stream on the AMC app, or purchase on Amazon and iTunes
+Why it's for Game of Thrones fans: Seth Rogen and Breaking Bad writer Sam Catlin teamed up for an adaptation of the hard-R '90s classic by comic legends Garth Ennis and Steve Dillon, and the result is a madcap, supernatural mystery and one of the goriest hour-longs you'll watch.
+The premiere introduces kick-ass man of the cloth Jesse Custer, his even deadlier ex-girlfriend Ruth, and Cassidy, an Irish vampire who loves to drink and pick fights.
+Based on a conversation with Catlin, all three are on a road to revelations -- about God, about hell, and about everything in between.
+Where to watch it: Stream on Hulu or the AMC app; purchase on Amazon, iTunes, etc.

 Queen of the South (2016-present)